Ahmed Basil Fadhil: Early years

 Basil started his career at Al-Taji where his team earned promotion to the Iraqi Premier League.
 He moved to Al-Karkh and also earned promotion there, before spending a season at Al-Oloom wal-Technologia.

 Al-Shorta

 In July 2014, Basil signed for Al-Shorta.
 Basil made one appearance in the club's 2018–19 Iraqi Premier League title-winning campaign, before making 35 appearances and keeping 22 clean sheets in their 2021–22 Iraqi Premier League title-winning season.
 He then captained Al-Shorta to the 2022 Iraqi Super Cup title.
+He remained the team's starting goalkeeper as Al-Shorta went on to win another three successive titles to make it a record four in a row.

 Basil also played eleven matches for Al-Shorta in the AFC Champions League across the 2020 and 2021 editions, as well as playing one match at the 2019–20 Arab Club Champions Cup.

 International career

 Youth

 Basil played his first game with the Iraq U-23s in the 2018 AFC U-23 Championship qualifiers.
 He helped Iraq qualify for the tournament and was named in the final squad.